Emil-96/dailyquotes_android/PRIVACY_POLICY.md

 # Privacy Policy

-This is the privacy policy for the Daily Quotes app.
+This is the privacy policy for the DailyQuotes app.

 ## Table of contents